 Author & Journalist

-Chris McGowan is a writer of diverse interests whose books include The Brazilian Sound, a guide to Brazilian music; Entertainment in the Cyber Zone, a history of interactive media published by Random House; and, as J.C.
+Chris McGowan is a writer of diverse interests whose books include the recently published The Brazilian Music Book: Brazil's Singers, Songwriters, and Musicians Tell the Story of Bossa Nova, MPB, and Brazilian Jazz and Pop and The Brazilian Sound, a guide to Brazilian music; Entertainment in the Cyber Zone, a history of interactive media published by Random House; and, as J.C.
 McGowan, The Big God Network, a science-fiction novel.

 He is also a translator (Portuguese/English) and has translated fiction as well as material for Ernst & Young, USAID, Bradesco, Petrobras, Chevron, Vale, IBAMA, and the Ministry of the Environment in Brazil.
 He is currently translating a collection of academic essays on Brazilian music for Routledge.
 His translation credits are here.